iostool/catool/README.md

 # cartool
 cartool's Cartfile syntax roughly the same as Carthage.
-Private is not supported right now.
-Simple and crude.
-Support for multi-level nested Cartfile.
+Private is not supported right now. it Simple and crude.it Support for multi-level nested Cartfile.
 Particularly suitable for component development, use **-t** can switch to the package mode

 > **Sample:**
 >